 Q: I’m getting a new atv.
-I started removing the sticker to move it but it will be voided.
 How do I go about replacing the sticker on my new machine?
 A: Get a replacement card.

 Q: Does the trail permit go with the bike or the rider?
 A: The trail permit goes with the bike.
 If you have 3 bikes, then you need 3 trail permits.
 Carrying the permit in your pocket or wearing a laminate around your neck does not constitute permission for the bike to be on the trail.

 Q: What Ontario regulations are applicable to ATVing?
 A: See the following: